abhishek-kumar-code/Redfish_Public/docs/support/SchemaSupplementInput.md

 #### UUID

+The UUID property contains the value of the Universally Unique IDentifier (UUID) of a system, also known in some systems as GUIDs (Globally Unique IDentifier).
+A UUID is 128 bits long (16 bytes).

-The value of this property contains a universal unique identifier number for the system.
-Clients should consider the value of the property to be opaque and should not interpret any sub-fields within the UUID, but comparisons between UUID representations should always be case-insensitive.
+Redfish clients should consider the value of the property to be opaque and should not interpret any sub-fields within the UUID.

-The format of the string follows the 35-character string format specified in RFC4122 of form "xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" where each x represents a hex value 0-1,a-f.
+The UUID property is a string data type.
+The format of the string is the 35-character string format specified in RFC4122: "xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx".
+Each x represents a hexadecimal digit (0-f).

-If the computer system supports SMBIOS, then the string should be formed from the raw binary 16-byte SMBIOS UUID structure.
-This allows out-of-band clients to correlate the UUID that in-band agents are reading from SMBIOS with the UUID represented out-of-band via the Redfish API.
+If the computer system supports SMBIOS, then the UUID string should be formed from the raw binary 16-byte SMBIOS UUID structure.
+This allows out-of-band clients to correlate the UUID that in-band agents are reading from SMBIOS.
+The UUID is represented out-of-band through the Redfish API.

+##### Case sensitivity

+Regarding the case of the hex values, RFC4122 specifies that the hex values should be lowercase characters.
+Most modern scripting languages typically also represent hex values in lowercase characters following the RFC.
+However, dmidecode, WMI and some Redfish implementations currently use uppercase characters for UUID on output.

+Comparisons between UUID values should always be case-insensitive.

+For new Redfish implementations, the recommendation is to follow RFC4122 guidelines: output using lower-case hex values when converting from the SMBIOS raw binary data.

+Redfish implementations and operating system APIs are permitted to output in uppercase.
+For that reason, Redfish clients MUST compare UUIDs using a case-insensitive comparison (as recommended by RFC4122).

+##### Conversion of UUID format

 The SMBIOS 2.6+ specification specifies the proper algorithm for converting the raw binary SMBIOS 16-byte structure into the canonical string format of form "xxxxxx-xxxx-xxxx-xxxx-xxxxxx").
 Redfish services should follow the SMBIOS 2.6+ specification for implementing this conversion.

 WMI and Linux dmidecode also follow the SMBIOS guidelines.

-Specifically, since RFC4122 defines that the canonical string value should follow network byte ordering, and since SMBIOS represents the UUID as five fields shown below:
+Specifically, RFC4122 defines that the canonical string value should follow network byte ordering.
+The SMBIOS represents the UUID as five fields:

     {
      DWORD    time_low,